Last updated: 22nd August 2018

-If you think there is a health and safety problem on your site you should discuss it with your Foreman or with Charles directly.
+If you think there is a health and safety problem on your site you should discuss it with your Foreman or with Manager directly.

 - Hand hygiene is essential.
 The hands are the most likely part of the body to come into contact with harmful substances.
 Failure to take basic precautions can lead to skin complaints.